Skip to content

 1. Starting position:

-It's the same as for the first maneuver.
+This is the same as for the first maneuver.

 2. Changing foot position/switch:

-3. Start the curve:
+3. Initiate the turn:

-5. End of the curve and relaunch:
+5. End of turn and relaunch:

 In summary